 The Operational Due Diligence Fact Sheet can be viewed here.

 Australia is not alone in seeing the merits of the “Investment Manager” ODD model.
 AIST is aware of two global providers expressing support for the model.
 It is encouraging to receive this explicit support as global providers have been wedded to an alternative method (the investors pays model), but understand the benefits and efficiencies of the approach introduced to the Australian market.

 It is also encouraging to have the support of most of our members who have resolved to follow the GN to varying degrees, depending on internal resourcing.

 AIST continues to work diligently to improve the landscape for all members ensuring greater efficiency and cost savings across the industry.

 In the AIST model accepts that the responsibility of the assessment of the ODD review, with regard to their investment proposition, remains with the investor (the Superannuation Fund) which must be satisfied of the veracity and completeness of the report.
 It is anticipated that the investor can, and must, consider in depth any aspect of the assessment on which they might have concerns or questions.
 To this end, the GN is a complementary aid to the investor’s analysis of ODD risk.

 AIST has issued a template letter for writing to investment managers regarding operational due diligence of investments.
 The template letter can be viewed here.

-In developing the GN AIST was very cognizant of the impracticalities of following the “Manager” model.
-Consider the time and costs involved in 60 AIST member funds all commissioning individual ODD reports on their managers.
-If each Fund has, say 50 managers, the number of reports required totals 3000 (this is considered a conservative estimate).
-Given there are approximately 5 “mainstream” providers, each would have to complete, on average, 600 reports.
-Even allowing for some doubling up of managers, this is a huge project that would require resources that are currently not available in the Australian market.
+In developing the Guidance Note, AIST was conscious of the impracticalities of following the “owner-led” model.
+The time and costs involved in all AIST member funds all commissioning individual ODD reports on their managers would be significant.
+The totals number of reports required could exceed 2,500.
+This would a huge project that would require resources beyond those available in the Australian market.